vexchange/docs/src/pages/docs/v2/10-API/03-queries.md

 #### Token Daily Aggregated

 Like pair and global daily lookups, tokens have daily entities that can be queries as well.
-This query gets daily information for DAI.
+This query gets daily information for VTHO.
 Note that you may want to sort in ascending order to receive your days from oldest to most recent in the return array.

 ```
 {
  tokenDayDatas(orderBy: date, orderDirection: asc,
   where: {
-    token: "0x6b175474e89094c44da98b954eedeac495271d0f"
+    token: "0x0000000000000000000000000000456E65726779"
   }
  ) {
     id